wrzaskun/kinova-ros/README.md

 #### New in release 1.2.1
 A few bug fixes:

+Compilation on ARM Processors [wrzaskun]
+- Compilation for ARM Processors works.

 Specific to 7 dof robot:
 - PID controller parameters for the 7 dof robot with spherical wrist (before, the Gazebo model was unstable when launched)
 - addition of an is7dof argument in kinova_gazebo/launch/robot_launch.launch and kinova_control/launch/kinova_control.launch to load joint_7_position_controller in addition to other position_controllers when launching the gazebo model with use_trajectory_controller set to false and a 7 dof robot.
 This argument has to be set to true for a 7 dof robot.